How Do I Ensure That My Child Lives With Me?

 In the majority of situations, parents can agree between themselves where the children will live.
 If there is no dispute, then an application to Court is not required.
 If you are struggling to reach an agreement, there are certain options that should be considered, such as negotiation, mediation and other forms of dispute resolutions.

-If all else fails, or if the circumstance of the case require an urgent decision, an application to Court for a Child Arrangements Order may be necessary.
+If all else fails, or if the circumstance of the case require an urgent decision, an application to Court for a Child Arrangement Order may be necessary.

 For initial advice get in touch with our Family Law Solicitors.

 Disputes in relation to the Arrangements for your Children

 When a relationship ends in separation or divorce, there can be a difficult dispute in relation to where the children live and who they spend time with.
 If you are in this position, then you are likely feeling extremely anxious about what the future might hold.